-Repatriation was performed at the Smithsonian Arts & Industry Building on June 23rd for By The People, an international arts and dialogue D.C. wide festival presented by Halcyon.
+Repatriation was performed at the Smithsonian Arts & Industry Building on June 23rd for By The People, an international arts & dialogue city wide festival presented by Halcyon in Washington D.C.

 In March 2017, Immigration and Customs Enforcement (ICE) reversed a longstanding practice and began subjecting Vietnamese refugees to lengthy periods of detention under the threat of deportation, despite an agreement between the US and Vietnam made in 2008.
 Under this agreement, Vietnamese American refugees cannot be deported back to Vietnam if they entered the US before July 12, 1995, the date the two governments established diplomatic relations.

 Recently, Brendan Raedy, an ICE spokesman, announced that 8,600+ Vietnamese nationals are subject to final deportation order.
 As a child of Vietnamese refugee parents, I constantly question, who is worthy of life, liberty, and the pursuit of happiness?

 Special thanks to Nicole Dowd for making this performance night possible.

 “The fetishization, objectification, and consumption of Asian bodies, particularly gay and/or queer bodies, is systemic and violent.
 In the LGBTQ community we continue to perpetuate harmful colonialist patterns of behavior.
 Antonius’s performance last night was visceral and brilliant.
 Thank you for adding a poignant end to Queer(ed) Performativity. “ -Andy Johnson, curator of Queer(ed) Performativity